qua-platform/py-qua-tools/qualang_tools/digital_filters/README.md

 ## Usage examples

 ### single_exponential_correction
-Calculate the best FIR and IIR filter taps to correct for an exponential decay (low-pass filter) of the shape `1 + A * exp(-t/tau)`.
+Calculate the best FIR and IIR filter taps to correct for an exponential decay (undershoot and overshoot) of the shape `1 + A * exp(-t/tau)`.

 ####